UnatMar/Payday-2-Mods/README.md

 # Black Ops 2 Gun Sound Pack
 This mod changes the sound of payday guns to sounds from Black Ops 2, more info can be found on my mod workshop page (https://modworkshop.net/mod/38491)!

+Instructions!
+- Put in mod_overrides
+- There will be 2 folders "bo2 sound pack" and "bo2 sound pack complete"
+- If you want to choose what ones you want choose the guns from the "bo2 sound pack" folder
+- If you want all just drag and drop complete folder in mod_overrides

 Guns -
 - HAMR (Brenner)
 - LSAT (KSP 58)